Pillow Snob Reviews

 Back sleepers get a balanced, medium-firm feel that cradles the natural curve of the neck without pushing the head too far forward.

-Stomach sleepers — historically the hardest group to please — benefit from the softer outer chamber that compresses naturally under pressure, preventing neck strain without the pillow completely bottoming out.
+Stomach sleepers are historically the hardest group to please.
+With the MVMI Pillow they benefit from the softer outer chamber that compresses naturally under pressure, preventing neck strain without the pillow completely bottoming out.
+It’s no surprise then that Portnoy from Barstool Sports (a stomach sleeper) gave the MVMI Pillow with a 9.1 rating.

 If you share a bed with someone who sleeps in a completely different position than you, buying two of these is a far easier conversation than it used to be.